Day to day work at the Red Cross is unpredictable. In the last year, we have responded to wildfires, earthquakes and flooding in our region.

 - Improve assistance we provide to home fire victims.

 Volunteers comprise more than 90% of the Red Cross workforce.
 Our need for volunteers is constant, and their support makes it possible to provide relief and comfort for disaster survivors, lifesaving blood products for hospital patients, emergency support for military families and veterans, and much more.
-We are asking individuals to #ResolvetoVolunteer with the Red Cross, with emphasis on our most-needed volunteer positions with COVID-19 safety precautions in place.
+We are asking individuals to #ResolvetoVolunteer with the Red Cross, with emphasis on our most-needed volunteer positions.
 Families across the country depend on @RedCross volunteers to deliver help and hope when it's needed most.
 Learn about most-needed Red Cross volunteer positions here: redcross.org/volunteertoday

 The Red Cross partners with a variety of large and community based organizations.
 We are always looking for passionate and influential community leaders to join our Board of Directors and help spread the Red Cross mission.

 In the CA Gold Country Region, our Disaster Action Team (DAT) members are on-call 24/7, ready to help whenever a home fire occurs.
 Thanks to close-working relationships with local fire departments and emergency management agencies, the Red Cross is usually notified as soon as a home fire is reported.
-Our workers, many of them volunteers, immediately contact families, nearly always by video or phone to protect everyone from COVID-19.
+Our workers, many of them volunteers, immediately contact families and provide emotional support.
 We listen closely to their needs and quickly take steps to meet them.

 Often, we provide help in the form of a pre-loaded client assistance card, which work just like a credit card.
 With them, survivors purchase essentials, large and small: